ShivaShakti Yoga Teacher Training Staff

 Melissa's journey into yoga began after a day in grade school when she ran home to catch yoga on public television.
 Stepping onto the yoga "blanket" that very first time, she knew she had found her path and her home.
 She fell in love with the grounding practice and it quickly became her way of life, allowing her to more deeply connect to herself and the world around her.

-In the years following, she has traveled to study with great teachers and completed the 200 Hour Yoga Teacher Training with ShivaShakti School of Yoga as well as many other teacher trainings in Hatha, Ashtanga, Children's, Yin, and Vinyasa yoga.
+In the years following, she has traveled to study with great teachers and completed the 200 Hour Yoga Teacher Training with ShivaShakti School of Yoga as well as many other teacher training in Hatha, Ashtanga, Children's, Yin, and Vinyasa yoga.
 Very grateful for and inspired by all of her teachers, she continues to pursue additional knowledge and certification at the 500 hour level.
 Melissa's passion is creating accessible opportunities for those who would never see themselves practicing yoga.
-She loves to work with beginners, those with chronic illness, and those who empathically state that they will never be able to practice yoga.
+She loves to work with beginners, those with chronic illness, and those who emphatically state that they will never be able to practice yoga.
 Her greatest teachers continue to be those that are unexpected and those found in Nature.
 Her classes are infused with a passion for life, breath, play, and connection to our inner teacher.

 After many years of social work practice, Melissa (MSW, RYT) is currently a Training Coordinator at University of Vermont, working with, coaching, and training child welfare social workers in the state of Vermont.
 She strives to practice joy, alignment, and balance on and off the mat.
 She is grateful to offer Understanding Beginners in the ShivaShakti 200-hour Yoga Teacher Training as well as being part of the primary 200-hour YTT teaching faculty.